Deffro/deffro.github.io/_projects/emotion-detection-on-movie-reviews.md

 ---

-The objective of this project is the **Emotion Analysis** of sentences that are comming from movie reviews, using **Machine Learning**.
+The objective of this project is the **Emotion Analysis** of sentences that are coming from movie reviews, using **Machine Learning**.
 An attempt will be made to construct a
-**classifier** capable of classyfying a sentence in one of the 6 basic categories of emotion which are **anger, disgust, fear, happiness, sadness, surprise**, and the category of **non-emotion**.
+**classifier** capable of classifying a sentence in one of the 6 basic categories of emotion which are **anger, disgust, fear, happiness, sadness, surprise**, and the category of **non-emotion**.

 Things I did include: